Thermodynamics of charged and accelerating black holes: Conclusions

-We have also extended previous studies of charged accelerated black holes to ModMax and RegMax theories of non-linear electrodynamics.
-Whilst the former seems a `straightforward' generalization of the Maxwell case (and was already studied in a standard parametrization in \cite{Barrientos:2022bzm}), the latter is completely new and much more algebraically involved.
+We have also extended previous studies of charged accelerated black holes to ModMax and RegMax theories of nonlinear electrodynamics.
+While the former seems to be a straightforward generalization of the Maxwell case (and was already studied in a standard parametrization in \cite{Barrientos:2022bzm}), the latter is completely new and much more algebraically involved.
 That is why, while we were able to construct all thermodynamic quantities in this case, we have yet to obtain the corresponding normalization of the boost Killing vector and thence verify the first law.
 A new very interesting feature of RegMax accelerated black holes (absent in the standard Maxwell and ModMax cases) is the modification of the electrostatic potential.
-This can be calculated by the Hawking--Ross prescription and agrees with the topological action renormalization; formally such a potential can be written as a difference of potentials on two different radii (one of which is negative).
-This modification as well appears in the Maxwell case upon employing the special parametrization (see appendix) and in both cases remains to be understood (perhaps using the approach of \cite{Elgood:2020svt}).
-Its `structure' reminds that of a modified angular velocity for, for example, Kerr-AdS spacetimes where a difference between the horizon quantity and the non-trivial rotation at infinity has to be considered \cite{Gibbons:2004ai}.
-Understanding the origin of this modification of the potential may be crucial for completing the first law for accaelerating RegMax black holes.
+This can be calculated by the Hawking-Ross prescription and agrees with the topological action renormalization; formally such a potential can be written as a difference of potentials on two different radii (one of which is negative).
+This modification as well appears in the Maxwell case upon employing the special parametrization (see Appendix) and in both cases remains to be understood (perhaps using the approach of \cite{Elgood:2020svt}).
+Its structure reminds one of a modified angular velocity for, for example, Kerr-AdS spacetimes where a difference between the horizon quantity and the nontrivial rotation at infinity has to be considered \cite{Gibbons:2004ai}.
+Understanding the origin of this modification of the potential may be crucial for completing the first law for accelerating RegMax black holes.

-In all 3 cases studied, the expression \eqref{master} for the free energy remains valid.
+In all three cases studied, the expression \eqref{master} for the free energy remains valid.
 This suggests (as may be expected) that it is a universal feature of cosmic string spacetimes, rather than a consequence of their specific electromagnetic field content.
 The ultimate understanding of this formula is left for future studies.